Skip to main content

 To do this, go to system, then to scheduled tasks.joomla update notificatie

-Here you will see in the overview the plugin with task type "Joomla! update notification".
-You can disable it by clicking on the check mark (a cross will appear).
+Here, in the overview, you will see the plugin with task type "Joomla! update notification".
+You can disable it by clicking on the checkmark (a cross will appear)

 joomla update notificatie uitschakelen

-Send Joomla Update Notification emails to 1 or more superusers
+Send Joomla Update Notification e-mails to 1 or more superusers

 joomla update notificatie details

-In the plugin "system - Joomla Update Notification" you can set the language so that each superuser receives the email in a predetermined language.
+In the plugin "system - Joomla Update Notification", you can set the language so that each superuser receives the email in a predetermined language.

 Disable Joomla Update Notification emails via user management